vrypan/qBTC-core/Readme.md

 PRs and issues welcome!
 To contribute:

 1. Fork the repo
 2. Create your feature branch (`git checkout -b feature/foo`)
 3. Commit your changes
 4. Push to the branch
 5. Open a PR

 ---

 ## 🚀 Authors

-- Quantum Safe Technologies Corp
+- Christian Papathanasiou / Quantum Safe Technologies Corp
 - Contributors & researchers in the post-quantum blockchain space